THDigi/RecipeManager/readme.txt

   If the value is not false and requirements are not met, the furnace will send the failure message to the player (if online) and stop smelting/fueling.
   NOTE: Smelters and fuelers are saved in furnacedata.dat between server restarts.
   NOTE: The <warn message> is displayed whenever someone places the ingredient in the furnace, warning them of proximity or online requirement.
-        It's got a default message, no need to specify a custom one if you don't need it tough.
+        Its got a default message, no need to specify a custom one if you don't need it tough.
 Setting it to false will, of course, disable it.

 (NEW)
 @explode: when, chance, power, fire | <message>